Applications for the 2022 cycle are now closed.

 - Human-Earth Connection—Investigating how the union of contemplative wisdom and science can lead to greater awareness of the interconnectedness of all life—and action—to support and sustain both individuals and the earth’s living systems.

-In this context, “contemplative” approaches can include a wide range of practices that involve introspection and awareness of mind-body states, including various forms of meditation, embodied or movement-based practices, reflective writing, contemplative prayer, and others.
+In this context, “contemplative” approaches encompass a wide range of practices that involve introspection and awareness of mind-body states, including various forms of meditation, embodied or movement-based practices, reflective writing, contemplative prayer, and others.
 Note that projects do not need to include an actual contemplative intervention, but the research must be able to inform the development of contemplative interventions, or increase our understanding of whether and how contemplative practice might promote PEACE qualities.
 We encourage research proposals that work across traditional disciplinary boundaries, and use methodological approaches that meet the highest standards of rigor.

 Two levels of funding are available through this program: up to $25,000 and up to $100,000 (USD).
 Grants will be awarded through a competitive application and selection process.
 Proposed research should be completed within a 2-year period, and annual progress reports are required for grantees to remain in good standing.
 Applications are reviewed by an external committee of experienced contemplative researchers and selected based on the following criteria:

-- Methodological Approach/Design: design, methods, and analyses are adequately developed, rigorous, well integrated, and appropriate to the aims of the project;
+- Methodological Approach/Design: Design, methods, and analyses are adequately developed, rigorous, well integrated, and appropriate to the aims of the project;

 Research Values and Ethics

 Mind & Life is committed to building a rigorous community of interdisciplinary contemplatives, scholars, and scientists that integrates diverse perspectives and experiences.
-Historically, contemplative research has been dominated by a select and largely racially and ethnically homogenous group of scientists, scholars, and practitioners from a handful of academic institutions.
+Historically, contemplative research has been dominated by a largely racially and ethnically homogenous group of scientists, scholars, and practitioners from a handful of academic institutions.
 This homogeneity reinforces societal imbalances and biases, and diminishes the field’s capacity to adequately understand the human mind and investigate the mechanisms and impact of contemplative practices.

 The PEACE Grants program is a natural extension of Mind & Life’s mission and reflects our commitment to leading the way in integrating rigorous investigation while also addressing larger societal issues with a focus in anti-racism.
 In line with our desire to expand the scope of our collective inquiry and begin to address existing imbalances, we encourage applicants to: